-Most people going through a divorce in Texas know that the laws our of state regarding community property will play a role in their case.
-If you can count yourself among those that possess this knowledge, you should also be aware that it is not only property that will be divided in your divorce but also debt.
-While debt may not be as exciting it can pose as many problems as those surrounding property division- if not more so.
+Most people going through a divorce in Texas know that the state's laws regarding community property will play a role in their case.
+If you can count yourself among those who possess this knowledge, you should also be aware that it is not the only property divided in your divorce but also debt.
+While debt may not be as exciting, it can pose as many problems as those surrounding property division- if not more so.

-Today’s blog post from the Law Office of Bryan Fagan, PLLC will discuss the subject of credit accounts and divorce.
-I will introduce the subject with some introductory information and then we will get into a hypothetical example that will hopefully illustrate the initial points that we have made regarding this subject.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will discuss the subject of credit accounts and divorce.
+I will introduce the topic with some introductory information.
+Then we will get into a hypothetical example that will hopefully illustrate the initial points that we have made regarding this subject.

 An introduction to debt and divorce

-The types of debt that you and your spouse have accumulated throughout the course of your marriage will determine the type of options that you have for deciding who will pay the debt and how this will be done.
+The types of debt that you and your spouse have accumulated throughout your marriage will determine the kind of options that you have for deciding who will pay the debt and how this will be done.
 For instance, you should be aware that there are two different types of credit accounts: joint and individual.
 Depending on the type of credit account that you and your spouse selected, different approaches will need to be taken for each.

 The simplest way to determine what type of accounts you each have is to pull a copy of your credit report.
-Once you have done so, for each open account that you have there will be a description of the type of account that it is.
+Once you have done so, for each open account you have, there will be a description of the type of account.

 Individual credit accounts

-An individual credit account is one that considers only your personal income and credit history when it comes to determining whether or not to extend you credit in the first place, the limits of credit that will be made available to you and what the interest rate will be that is attached to that credit account.
+An individual credit account considers only your income and credit history when it comes to determining whether or not to extend your credit first, the limits of credit that will be made available to you, and what the interest rate will be that is attached to that credit account.

-A key point to understand is that if you are listed an authorized user on an individual credit account held by your spouse, that account will be listed on your credit report but the account holder will be your spouse and not you.
+A key point to understand is that if you are listed as an authorized user on an individual credit account held by your spouse, that account will be listed on your credit report, but the account holder will be your spouse and not you.

-Finally, debts incurred on individual accounts may both be the responsibility of you and your spouse in your divorce as Texas is a community property state.
-As we just mentioned if their individual credit accounts are showing up your credit report and vice versa, that ought to tell you that your actions affect your spouse and vice versa.
+Finally, debts incurred on individual accounts may be the responsibility of you, and your spouse in your divorce as Texas is a community property state.
+As we just mentioned, if their credit accounts show up in your credit report and vice versa, that ought to tell you that your actions affect your spouse and vice versa.

 Joint Credit Accounts

-Credit accounts in both your name and your spouse’s name mean that a credit will be considering your spouse’s income, assets, debts and credit history before agreeing to loan you money and open up a joint credit account.
-Moving forward you and your spouse are responsible for paying off that jointly held debt.
+Credit accounts in both your name and your spouse's name mean that a credit will be considered your spouse's income, assets, debts, and credit history before agreeing to loan you money and open up a joint credit account.
+You and your spouse are responsible for paying off that jointly held debt moving forward.
 Both of your credit reports will show activity, positive or negative, associated with this account.

-Negotiating how to handle these type of debts in your Divorce Decree is extremely important.
-If you negotiate for your spouse to take on the responsibility of paying off any jointly held credit accounts that have arisen during the course of your marriage the language stating this must be clear, concise and understandable.
-Meaning- your spouse must not be able to argue that he or she did not understand how to abide by the terms of the divorce decree on this subject matter.
+You are negotiating how to handle these debts in your Divorce Decree.
+If you arrange for your spouse to take on the responsibility of paying off any jointly held credit accounts that have arisen during your marriage, the language stating this must be clear, concise, and understandable.
+Meaning- your spouse must not be able to argue that they did not understand how to abide by the terms of the divorce decree on this subject matter.

-The reason for this is simple- if he or she does not do what he or she is ordered to do in your Final Decree of Divorce, you will need to file an enforcement suit against him or her in order to bring this to the judge’s attention.
+The reason for this is simple- if they do not do what they are ordered to do in your Final Decree of Divorce, you will need to file an enforcement suit against them to bring this to the judge's attention.
 Why take this step to go back to court?
-Just because the Final Decree states that the debts are no longer your responsibility does not mean the creditors feel the same way.
-In fact, if your agreement to repay a debt states your name on it then the Decree will have no effect.
+The Final Decree states that the debts are no longer your responsibility does not mean the creditors feel the same way.
+If your agreement to repay a debt states your name on it, then the Decree will have no effect.

-Your credit will be harmed and you will suffer the financial consequences of your ex-spouse not paying down the debt as agreed in the Final Decree of Divorce.
-A judge will rely on your Decree’s language to determine whether or not your ex-spouse can be held accountable for his or her failure to pay.
+Your credit will be harmed, and you will suffer the financial consequences of your ex-spouse not paying down the debt as agreed in the Final Decree of Divorce.
+A judge will rely on your Decree's language to determine whether or not your ex-spouse can be held accountable for their failure to pay.

-A Decree with unclear language may not be enforceable.
-This leaves you in a position where you may not be able to have the violations of the order addressed by the judge.
-Meanwhile, your credit score is dropping and your financial future becomes all the more murky.
+A Decree with vague language may not be enforceable.
+This leaves you in a position where you may not have the violations of the order addressed by the judge.
+Meanwhile, your credit score is dropping, and your financial future becomes all the murkier.

 How to close joint credit accounts once your divorce is complete

-If you are the spouse ordered to pay a jointly held credit account after the divorce has been finalized you, of course, should do as the court has ordered you to do and pay on the account consistently until it is paid off in full.
-If the process of going through a divorce has not sworn you off the use of debt then I’m not sure that anything will.
+If you are the spouse ordered to pay a jointly held credit account after the divorce has been finalized, you, of course, should do as the court has called you to do and pay on the account consistently until it is paid off in full.
+If going through a divorce has not sworn you off the use of debt, then I'm not sure that anything will.

-Having a plan, being intentional with your money and living on a budget will be essential to your coming back from any financial difficulties associated with your divorce.
-If you intend to get control of your money it is best to not utilize credit in the future if at all possible, in my opinion.
+Having a plan, being intentional with your money, and living on a budget will be essential to coming back from any financial difficulties associated with your divorce.
+If you intend to get control of your money, it is best not to utilize credit in the future if at all possible, in my opinion.

-With that said, you will want to at least close any credit account that was held jointly by yourself and your ex-spouse.
-Although much of our day to day personal financial matters can be handled online, you will not be able to close a credit account on the internet.
-For that, you will need to either pick up the phone and contact the creditor or you will need to write a request to close an account and have the letter mailed to the creditor’s address.
+With that said, you will want to close at least any credit account held jointly by yourself and your ex-spouse.
+Although much of our day-to-day personal financial matters can be handled online, you will not be able to close a credit account on the internet.
+For that, you will need to either pick up the phone and contact the creditor, or you will need to write a request to close an account and have the letter mailed to the creditor's address.

 Get something in writing from the creditor that your account has either been closed successfully or has a balance of zero.
-This will provide you with a great deal of peace of mind when actually closing out an account.
+This will provide you with a great deal of peace of mind when closing out a report.

-Finally, do not make the mistake of thinking that just because the Final Decree states your jointly held account is to be closed that it will be just because of the divorce being done.
-You or your spouse will be ordered to contact the creditor directly, close the account once the balance is zero and to receive confirmation that the account has been closed successfully.
+Finally, do not mistake thinking that just because the Final Decree states your jointly held account is to be closed, it will be just because of the divorce being done.
+You or your spouse will be ordered to contact the creditor directly, complete the account once the balance is zero, and receive confirmation that the account has been closed successfully.